CDCgov/MaRS/docs/index.md

 **Primers and PCR Conditions**

-The table below shows the primers and PCR conditions for a multiplex reaction- Genus and P. falciparum:
+The table below shows the Genus and _P.falciparum_ primers and PCR conditions for a multiplex reaction:

-**Table 5. _Multiplexing genus and P. falciparum species specific primers_**
+**Table 5. _Multiplexing Genus and P. falciparum species specific primers_**

 ![Table 5](/assets/images/Table5.png)